 Many organizations must comply with a mixture of state-mandated, industry-specific, and international cybersecurity regulations.
 The challenge for an organization trading nationally, or even globally, is considerable.

 According to Tenable’s Trends in Security Framework Adoption Survey, 84% of organizations in the US tackle this issue with the help of a security framework, and 44% use more than one.

 The most cyber secure sector

 Of all the companies considered in the survey, those in the banking and finance sector most frequently adopted security frameworks (16%), followed closely by information technology (15%).

-The most frequently adopted frameworks should come as no surprise to security practitioners.
+The most frequently adopted cyber security management frameworks should come as no surprise to security practitioners.
 In this next section, we’ll run through them and explain why they are so popular.

 1) NIST Framework for Improving Critical Infrastructure Security